-As the developer, the Applicant is ultimately responsible for meeting the commitments made in this OHMP.
-The implementation of the detailed HMP would be secured via planning condition and overseen by a suitably qualified person or persons, appointed by the Applicant.
+As the developer, the Applicants are ultimately responsible for meeting the commitments made in this OHMP.
+The implementation of the detailed combined HMP would be secured via planning condition, and overseen by a suitably qualified person or persons, appointed by the Applicants.